open-feature/js-sdk/packages/react/README.md

 [OpenFeature](https://openfeature.dev) is an open specification that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.

-🧪 This is SDK is experimental.
+🧪 This SDK is experimental.

-Here's a basic example of how ot use the current API with flagd:
+Here's a basic example of how to use the current API with flagd:

 ```js
 import logo from './logo.svg';